Change to out-of-hours emergency phone number

 What you need to know about speaking at Planning Committee.

-The number of speakers for each planning application is limited to three in favour and three against plus one of each of the following:
+The number of speakers for each planning application is limited to three people or group representatives in favour and three people or group representatives against, plus:

 If there is a speaking slot available you can speak in person at the meeting for up to three minutes.
 You must register online to speak at Planning Committee or call 01227 862 009, no later than 12.30pm the working day before the meeting.